 This module examines the process of relational database design and implementation using relevant theory.
 Applications of modern databases will be studied and all students will be required to create a database system, fully documented, to solve a given problem.
-You’ll have 11 ninety-minute lectures and 2 one-hour hands-on teaching on database skills.

 Economics of Pricing and Decision Making

-This module presents an introduction to economic decision making with a focus on the firm's pricing decisions and mechanisms, including: monopoly pricing; oligopoly pricing (non-co-operative and collusive); auctions and pricing under uncertainty.
-Over the course of the module you’ll have 11 ninety-minute lectures and 2 one-hour seminars.
+This module presents an introduction to economic decision making with a focus on the firm's pricing decisions and mechanisms, including:

-Technology and Organization
+Technology and Organisation

 Management Accounting and Decisions III